cdeaneGit/py_update_solr_with_gsearch/README.md

 #### About

-This script grabs objects from a fedora 3 repository and writes their PIDS to a text file.
+This script finds objects that from a Fedora 3 repository and writes their associated PIDS to a text file so that the Solr index can be updated via gsearch.

+#### Example

+python -l localhost -p gamble

+#### To Do

+* As of now, this only works versus the parent namespace.
+    * Add query option to work against Dublincore Collection for instances when a collection has more than one parent namespace.